day8/re-frame/docs/External-Resources.md

 ### Examples and Applications Using re-frame

+* [BlueGenes](https://github.com/intermine/bluegenes) - searching and analysing genomic data, by the University of Cambridge
 * [How to create decentralised apps with re-frame and Ethereum](https://medium.com/@matus.lestan/how-to-create-decentralised-apps-with-clojurescript-re-frame-and-ethereum-81de24d72ff5#.b9xh9xnis) - Tutorial with links to code and live example.
+* [Braid](https://github.com/braidchat/braid) - A new approach to group chat, designed around conversations and tags instead of rooms.
 * [Elfeed-cljsrn](https://github.com/areina/elfeed-cljsrn) - A mobile client for [Elfeed](https://github.com/skeeto/elfeed) rss reader, built with React Native.
 * [Memory Hole](https://github.com/yogthos/memory-hole) - A small issue tracking app written with Luminus and re-frame.
 * [Crossed](https://github.com/velveteer/crossed/) - A multiplayer crossword puzzle generator.
 Based on re-frame `0.7.0`